Alden G. Glauch: Biography

 Glauch was born in 1919, in Traverse City, Michigan, where he graduated from Traverse City High School in 1937.
-He attended Texas Western College in El Paso, Texas, and the University of Maryland, where he majored in aeronautical engineering.
+He attended Texas Western College in El Paso, and the University of Maryland, where he majored in aeronautical engineering.
 During World War II he entered active military service in December 1942 and graduated from aviation cadet pilot training with a commission as second lieutenant and his pilot wings in November 1943.
 Glauch then served as a fighter pilot in North Africa and subsequently with the 64th Troop Carrier Group in Italy, France and the China-Burma-India Theater of Operations.
 He was released from active duty in July 1945 and was a member of the Inactive Reserve.

 Glauch returned to active duty in February 1949 and was assigned to the 53d Troop Carrier Squadron at Rhein-Main Air Base, Germany, in March 1949, as a pilot and participated in the Berlin airlift.
 In September 1949 he was assigned as commander of the 2d Air Postal Squadron, U.S. Air Forces in Europe.
 In May 1952 he went to Westover Air Force Base, Massachusetts, as aerial port control officer and later was assigned to the 20th Air Transport Squadron (Military Air Transport Service), as assistant operations officer.
 He moved with the 29th Air Transport Squadron to McGuire Air Force Base, New Jersey, in April 1955 and became squadron commander.
 In July 1956 he was appointed deputy commander, 1611th Air Transport Group, also at McGuire Air Force Base.
 Glauch attended the Air Command and Staff College, Maxwell Air Force Base, Alabama, from September 1958 to July 1959.
 He next went to Thule Air Base, Greenland, as commander, 55th Air Rescue Squadron.